 The members of the Commission will name their representative to Executive.

-1 representative to be chosen by the Indigenous Ministries who belong to the region;
+1 representative to be chosen by the Indigenous Ministries who belong to the regional council;

 B. Of the remaining 7 positions, 3 are preferred positions: